-Undergraduate degrees in economics, engineering, computer science, mathematics, physics, or statistics will be considered.
-Students with non-quantitative undergraduate degrees will be considered on an exceptional basis if they have work experience in a quantitative field.
+Undergraduate degrees in finance, economics, engineering, computer science, mathematics, physics, or statistics will be considered.
+Students with non-quantitative undergraduate degrees will be considered on an exceptional basis if they have work or internship experience in a quantitative field.

 The following criteria will be considered for admission:

-- Post-university work or research experience in a quantitative discipline is recommended, but not required.
+- Post-university work, internship or research experience in a quantitative discipline.

 - Experience with statistical and econometric applications (Examples: SAS, STATA, MatLab, R, S-Plus).

 - Experience with mathematical tools (Examples: MatLab, or Mathematica).

 A completed Master of Finance application will include the following components:

 Provide unofficial academic transcripts by uploading a PDF (front and back sides of each page) directly into the online application.
 Official transcripts are not required until you are offered admission by UC San Diego.